moby/moby/docs/man/docker-create.1.md

    Read labels from a file.
 Delimit each label with an EOL.

 **--link**=[]
-   Add link to another container in the form of <name or id>:alias
+   Add link to another container in the form of <name or id>:alias or just
+   <name or id> in which case the alias will match the name.

 **--lxc-conf**=[]
    (lxc exec-driver only) Add custom lxc options --lxc-conf="lxc.cgroup.cpuset.cpus = 0,1"